 By 1960 his paintings were worthless.
-His name forgotten.
+His name was forgotten.
 Swanky Mayfair picture dealers kept his works in dusty vaults ashamed to exhibit them.
-When they did sell it was as often as not for peanuts or for the elaborate carved gilt frames that housed the works.
-The painting themselves were regarded as “fit only for the cover of a chocolate box lid”
+When they did sell, it was as often as not for peanuts or for the elaborate carved gilt frames that housed the works.
+The painting themselves were regarded as “fit only for the cover of a chocolate box lid.”

 The “Candid Camera” millionaire rescues a reputation

 It was into one such gallery that Alan Funt the American millionaire creator of “Candid Camera” strolled one day in 1967 looking for something decorative to furnish his apartment.
 The condescending dealer asked Funt if he wanted to see a painting by “the worst Artist who ever lived?”
 Intrigued Funt was shown Alma Tadema’s “The Voice of Spring.”
 He instantly fell in love with the picture and the artist.
 For the next six years, he haunted the showrooms and salerooms of London snapping up his works, often as not for a few hundred dollars each.

 The British Art establishment was slow to catch up, still laughing up their collective sleeve at the “parvenue” American with the hideous taste in painting.
-Though prices for Tadema’s work increased slowly they were still selling for a fraction of the prices they had been bought for seventy years earlier.
+Though prices for Tadema’s work increased slowly, they were still selling for a fraction of the amounts they had been bought for seventy years earlier.
 Then disaster struck.
 In 1973 Funt’s accountant was indicted for embezzling $12 million.
-Bankrupted he was forced to sell everything.
+Bankrupted, he was forced to sell everything.
 “I had everything a rich man has,” he said, “except cash.
 I had a big house in the country.
 I had a co‐op apartment, cars.
 But I couldn’t sell anything.
 It wasn’t legally mine any more.
 I was in debt, and all I had were my paintings,”